gunarevuri/doubtnuts_assignment/README.md

 python3 manage.py migrate
 ```

-Then it will automatically create all tables with required columns.I think 17 relations will be created.Then create superuser
+Then it will automatically create all tables with required columns.I think 17 relations will be created.Then create superuser for django admin

 ```
 python3 manage.py createsuperuser